How to Prepare Your Mobile Home Park for Sale

 How can I maximize the sale price of my mobile home park?

 To get the best price for your park, improve its income potential and look.
 Fix any maintenance problems, like roofing issues, and aim for high occupancy rates.
 Make sure to show off any upgrades and keep good financial records.
-Also, market your park’s location benefits, such as being near cities like Houston or Gainesville.
+Also, market your park’s location benefits, such as near cities like Houston or Gainesville.

 Are there specific legal considerations when selling a mobile home park in Texas?